grey-cat-1908/website/content/blog/1d-collisions/index.md

 This leads to the conclusion that the wall will not change its position, but the body will change its velocity value to the opposite.

+## 4. Technical implementation

+### 4.1 Simulation

+To create the simulation (animation), it was determined that `Processing` technology, specifically `p5.js`[^3], would be the most suitable.

+We will assume that the bodies have the form of two squares of different sizes and colors.
+The smaller body will be placed to the left of the larger body.

+The initial step was to meticulously program the model of the bodies:

+  1. For visual convenience, the width of the first body will be $w_1 = 50$ and the second's will be $w_2 = 100$.

+  2. Furthermore, for the sake of visual clarity, the coordinates for the bodies will be as follows: $x_1 = 100$, $x_2 = 300$.

+  3. The physical constraint (`p5.constrain`) of the first body will be $c_1 = 0$, of the second body $c_2 = 0 + w_1 = 50$

+  4. The initial velocity of the bodies and their mass are set by the user, so for the time being, we will leave them as constants.

+Another step is to describe the algorithm of their movement:

+  1. If the first smaller body makes contact with the wall ($x_1 <= 0$), adjust its velocity in accordance with the formula described in section **3.2**.

+  2. If the bodies collide with each other, then set each of them velocity according to the formulas given in **3.1**.

+The next step is to determine the best method for animating the object and moving it with a specified velocity.

+To enhance the smoothness of animations and reduce load times, the following steps were taken:

+  - It was decided to create a loop in the `move` function (`p5.js`) that will perform a given number of operations ($10^6$).

+  - The user-specified initial velocity will also be br divided by $10^6$.

 ---

 ## Note